 To the best of source's recollection, PEREZ Friman's best friends who share his political ideas are: Captain Luis PINEDA Perez, now a Rebel Army Major assigned to the DTI in Habana; Emilio GONZALEZ Sablon, a G-2 member, teacher, and leader of the 26th of July House; Pablo Juan FERNANDEZ (mat. unk.), who made a trip to the USSR together with a few Cuban artists, including Odalis FUENTES (mat. unk.).

-PFREZ Friman is the person who used to sign the I.D.
-Cards of militiamen from Gibara until 14 April 62 (information graphs that in which have the te acquired by source through personal correspondence received from Cuba).
+PEREZ Friman is the person who used to sign the I.D.
+Cards of militiamen from Gibara until 14 April 62 (information graph with the second transfer and the acquired by source through personal correspondence received from Cuba).